chkr1011/HA4IoT/README.md

 * Support for custom hardware providers based on I2C bus, 433Mhz etc.

 ## Extensible
 The SDK is designed to be extensible.
 This means that it is supported to implement wrappers for other hardware.
-Even it is using a different bus or protocol.
+Even if it is using a different bus or protocol.

 ## Built-in actuators
 * Lamp